ultimape/Britomartis/README.md

 My name is Nicholas, and I'd like to go on a journey with you.

 I've been doing this alone for a while.
 I think its time to find some help, so I went through my tweets and collected my thoughts together all in once place.
-(Pull requests are welcome, I've likely spelled tons of things wrong)
+I've quoted the tweets here and tried to create a more cohesive story to put my feeling into words.
+Let me know what you think.

-I've been on a crusade against marketing automatons.
-I'd like to make something neat: Help me begin **Iterating toward a crowd-sourced anti-spam system** masquerading as a relationship-centric CRM tool.
+TL;DR: I've been on a crusade against marketing automatons.
+I'd like to make something neat by **Iterating toward a crowd-sourced anti-spam system** masquerading as a relationship-centric CRM tool.

 > [...motto for my crowdsourced twitter overly app: "Combating social spamvertising one relationship at a time."
 > Thoughts?](https://twitter.com/ultimape/status/647573825320787968)